Ear Surgery Otoplasty

-Correction of protruding ears uses surgical techniques to create or increase the antihelical fold (just inside the rim of the ear) and to reduce enlarged conchal cartilage (the largest and deepest concavity of the external ear).
+Correction of protruding ears uses surgical techniques to create or increase the anti helical fold (just inside the rim of the ear) and to reduce enlarged conceal cartilage (the largest and deepest concavity of the external ear).
 Incisions for otoplasty are generally made on the back surface of the ear.
 When incisions are necessary on the front of the ear, they are made within its folds to hide them.
-Internal, nonremovable sutures are used to create and secure the newly shaped cartilage in place.
+Internal, non removable sutures are used to create and secure the newly shaped cartilage in place.

 Step 3 – Closing the incisions

 External stitches close the incision.
 Techniques are individualized, taking care not to distort other structures and to avoid an unnatural “pinned back” appearance.

 Ear surgery offers near immediate results in cases of protruding ears, visible once the dressings that support the new shape of the ear during initial phases of healing are removed.
 With the ear permanently positioned closer to the head, surgical scars are either hidden behind the ear or well-hidden in the natural creases of the ear.

 Ear surgery offers almost immediate results in cases of protruding ears, visible when the dressings that support the new shape of the ear during initial phases of healing are removed.
 With the ear permanently positioned closer to the head, surgical scars are either hidden behind the ear or well hidden within the natural creases of the ear.

 The results of more extensive ear surgery and reconstruction may appear in stages over time.